Working at DJJ

 While we expect the youth in our care to be accountable for their actions and to strive for excellence, the same goes for DJJ staff - from executives to individual caseworkers.
 DJJ staff members are expected to be efficient, creative and responsible for the work that they do.
 Innovation is crucial to our success today and tomorrow.
 DJJ staff constantly seek to refine existing programs and cultivate new, innovative and effective ones that encourage youthful offenders to become successful members of society.
 By doing so, DJJ becomes a leader in criminal justice nationwide.

 As State of Georgia employers, we also offer our employees dental, vision and medical insurance; sick and annual leave; retirement plan and a military incentive for our armed forces.

 Military Salary Incentive

-DJJ offers a one-time Military Salary Increase Incentive to current/former military service members, on eligible job titles, who have served on active duty.
+DJJ offers a one-time Military Salary Increase Incentive to current/former military service members on eligible job titles who have served on active duty.
 To be eligible, service members must have an Honorable Discharge.
-The one-time incentive will be based upon the current number of active duty years served.
+The one-time incentive will be based upon the current number of active-duty years served.

 Applicants who have obtained a four-year degree from an accredited college or university OR have previously been POST-certified are exempt from taking the COMPASS test.
-Applicants must include a copy of their degree or POST Profile when submitting their application in order to be considered.
+Applicants must include a copy of their degree or POST Profile when submitting their application to be considered.

 There is a fee to take the exam of $15.00 - $25.00 collected by the college.
 Test scores are also valid for entrance into the Technical College System of Georgia.